alujjdnd-UCL/sr_analysis/README.md

 I (Jiuyu Zhang) am the sole and main maintainer of this repository and codebase - any queries relating to the code or the study should be directed to me on my ucl.ac.uk email address.

-This study would not have been possible without the generous Prof Licia Capra and Tim Douglas, both of whom have contributed greatly not just to this investigation, but to my personal growth and development.
+This study would not have been possible without the generous inputs of time and effort of Prof Licia Capra and Tim Douglas, both of whom have contributed greatly not just to this investigation, but to my personal growth and development.
 I owe my thanks to them.

 This repository is published under the MIT license, and is considered open-source software.